AliyunContainerService/pouch/apis/README.md

 To finish this, we can simplify works to two parts:

 * define API path, including request method, request parameters, request content type and response status code, response body and so on;
-* define API structs used by both PouchContainer client and PouchContainer daemon.
+* define API structs used by both PouchContainer client and pouchd.

 For part one, we should add the following content in `paths`: